lomanita/Rockbuster-Stealth-SQL/README.md

 ## Repository overview - folders

 ### SQL queries
 Folder contains a selection of the scripts used during the analysis.
-The remaining scripts can be found in this Excel file.
+The remaining scripts can be found in Excel file.
 ### SQL results
 Folder contains
   - Data dictionary